cppnetwork-tools/pcnetm/README.md

        -w file
               Write statistics to a datafile named file.
-This  file  can  be  read  back  in  by specifying  the  -r  option  in a subsequent run of pchar for off-line analysis, or parsed by other programs for plotting, etc.
+This  file  can  be  read  back  in  by specifying  the  -r  option  in a subsequent run of pcnetm for off-line analysis, or parsed by other programs for plotting, etc.

               If file is given as  - , then the statistics are written to standard out.
 In  this